lenkog/WebpackTSVueJS/README.md

 };
 ```
 This is a very basic configuration and the only extra thing is that we tell Webpack to use
-the TypeScript loader when handling TypeScript files.
+the TypeScript loader when handling TypeScript files, as well as to consider files with
+the ".ts" and ".js" extensions when looking up modules.
+The latter is needed because in TypeScript
+modules are imported without specifying the extension and by default Webpack would not be able
+to find the corresponding files.

 Finally, we need to configure TypeScript using the `tsconfig.json` file in the root of the project:
 ```